GennyCryPotent/STREETCATS/README.md

 ```

 The --ui flag will open the Playwright graphical interface to visualize the tests in real-time.

+**ℹ️ Note: The tests only work if you uncomment line 46 in "index.js"**

 ## License
 © 2024 Genny Cry Potent.
 Licensed under the MIT license.